Career Planning Services

 You will need to provide an email address to receive instructions and log-in information to access and complete the assessments.
 These assessments need to be completed and submitted no later than the day before the appointment.
 Each takes approximately 30 - 40 minutes to complete online and requires a Grade 9 reading level in English.

-Assessment results are printed by our office and only available when you attend your appointment.
+Assessment results are printed by our office and are only available when you attend your appointment.

 Persons with developmental and similar disabilities may not be best served by this career planning package.
 If a person needs assistance with understanding and completing their assessments, or assistance during a career planning session (e.g. a translator or a family member assisting in understanding the process), we recommend checking out the following community resources: